Are you working hard to write creative, quality articles, only to find out that people are not paying attention?

 There has to be a definite purpose being served by your data-driven titles or headlines.

 Maybe you want readers to increase search traffic, get more sales or convert more email subscribers – whatever your purpose, always be specific.
 Purposeful data-driven journalism will allow your readers to make data-driven decisions.

 Another headline that tells the reader what to expect is this one from Conversion Scientist:

-Or, take one of my recent posts – it also contains data, but the underlined section of the headline conveys a clear purpose.
+Or, take one of my recent posts – it contains data, but also conveys a clear purpose.